Application Process

 1. Proof of two vaccines, at least 1 month apart or

-2. Varicella antibody titer indicating immunity
+2. Current Varicella antibody titer indicating immunity

 • Proof of current Influenza Vaccination (within most recent flu season)